 Step 7: Property valuation

-When you buy a home we will need to complete a valuation on it as part of your mortgage application.
+When you buy a home we'll need to complete a valuation on it as part of your mortgage application.
 This is to ensure the property is worth the price you are paying.
-We will need a standard valuation to be completed as a minimum, however you can pay extra and have a RICS Homebuyer's report completed which will go into greater detail than a standard valuation.
+We'll need a standard valuation to be completed as a minimum, however you can pay extra and have a RICS Homebuyer's report completed which will go into greater detail than a standard valuation.

 Step 8: Your Mortgage Offer

-Once we have assessed your mortgage application and a valuation has been completed, as long as all underwriting checks have been passed we will issue you with a formal Mortgage Offer.
-When you and your solicitor are happy with everything outlined in the Offer document you will be ready to exchange contracts.
+Once we have assessed your mortgage application and a valuation has been completed, as long as all underwriting checks have been passed we'll issue you with a formal Mortgage Offer.
+When you and your solicitor are happy with everything outlined in the Offer document you'll be ready to exchange contracts.

 Step 9: Exchange of contracts and set a completion date

-You will now need to exchange contracts with the seller.
+You'll now need to exchange contracts with the seller.
 Until you have done this, both you and the seller are able to walk away from the sale.
-Once you have both signed the contracts, you are legally committed to complete the transaction.
-You will also need to pay your deposit at this point and arrange a completion date.
+Once you have both signed the contracts, you're legally committed to complete the transaction.
+You'll also need to pay your deposit at this point and arrange a completion date.

 Step 10: Insurance